Thomas-boop/portfolio/README.md

     Run the application:

-0. Run the Liver server extension (optional)
+0.  click the index.html project then run the Liver server extension (optional)

     # manual instructions